 Significance and Interpretation:

 Gross profit is considered very important for any type of business as it is utilized to cover major expenses and carried over into profits.
-As such there is no benchmark or standard GP ratio but higher the GP ratio, better for the firm.
+As such, there is no benchmark or standard GP ratio but the higher the GP ratio, the better for the firm.

 GP ratio: It is derived every year while analyzing the financial statements of a firm in order to compare it with previous years as well as other competitors in the industry.
 If there is significant consistent improvement in the GP ratio over a period of time is considered to be an indication of continuous improvement.

-Net Profit Ratio (NP Ratio): It is a commonly used profitability ratio which establishes relationship between the net profits after tax with net sales.
-Just like the GP ratio, NP ratio is also an indicator of operational soundness of the business.
+Net Profit Ratio (NP Ratio): It is a commonly used profitability ratio that establishes a relationship between the net profits after tax with net sales.
+Just like the GP ratio, the NP ratio is also an indicator of the operational soundness of the business.

 Net Profit Ratio = Net Profit after Tax/ Net Sales

-Here, Net profit after tax is derived by subtracting operating expenses and income tax from the business gross profit.
-In this regard, all the non operating revenues and expenses are ignored because the ratio is to be calculated in order to arrive at the operational soundness and profitability of the firm which is from its primary operations only.
+Here, Net profit after tax is derived by subtracting operating expenses and income tax from the business’s gross profit.
+In this regard, all the non-operating revenues and expenses are ignored because the ratio is to be calculated in order to arrive at the operational soundness and profitability of the firm which is from its primary operations only.

-The non operating revenues include interest/ return on investments and income from sale of its fixed assets; however non operating expenses include interest on loans and loss on sale of fixed assets.
-Now, when this ratio is expressed in form of percentage, it needs to be multiplied by hundred and is termed as net profit margin.
+The non-operating revenues include interest/ return on investments and income from the sale of its fixed assets; however non-operating expenses include interest on loans and loss on sale of fixed assets.
+Now, when this ratio is expressed in form of a percentage, it needs to be multiplied by a hundred and is termed as net profit margin.
 It is actually the relationship between net profit after taxes and net sales in percentage.

 Net Profit Ratio = (Net Profit after Tax/ Net Sales) x 100